-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the Statement of Assets and Liabilities Arising from Cash Transactions of each fund and each account group as of June 30, 2022, and the related Statement of Revenues Received, Expenditures Disbursed, Other Sources (Uses) and Changes in Fund Balances (All Funds), the Statement of Revenues Received (All Funds), and the Statements of Expenditures Disbursed - Budget to Actual for the year then ended and the related notes to the financial statements of Rankin Community School District No. 98 which collectively comprise the District's, basic financial statements, and have issued our report thereon dated October 10, 2022.
-Our opinions were adverse due to the financial statements not being prepared in accordance with accounting principles generally accepted in the United States of America.
-However, the financial statements were found to be fairly stated on the cash basis of accounting, in accordance with financial reporting provisions of the Illinois State Board of Education as described in Note #1.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the Statement of Assets and Liabilities Arising from Cash Transactions of each fund and each account group as of June 30, 2023, and the related Statement of Revenues Received, Expenditures Disbursed, Other Sources (Uses) and Changes in Fund Balances (All Funds), the Statement of Revenues Received (All Funds), and the Statements of Expenditures Disbursed - Budget to Actual for the year then ended and the related notes to the financial statements of Rankin Community School District No. 98 which collectively comprise the District's basic financial statements not being prepared in accordance with accounting principles generally accepted in the United States of America.
+However, the financial statements were found to be fairly stated on the regulatory basis of accounting, in accordance with financial reporting provisions of the Illinois State Board of Education as described in Note #1.